Is it solid?

 back) but lots of others are nicely updated, eg I really like the new Alt tab task switcher, shown below.
 And in the end it works with what I know

-and like - it backs up to the cloud with Carbonite, synchronises with Allway Sync, runs my favourite image browser, Faststone Viewer and it just works.
+and like - it backs up to the cloud and synchronises with Dropbox Plus, runs my favourite image browser, Faststone Viewer and it just works.

-And above all (for me) it works brilliantly on a cheap but fast desktop PC with dual monitors and a terabyte drive.
+And above all (for me) it works brilliantly on my new fast desktop PC with dual monitors and twin 500GB SSDs.
 No stupid little laptops with

 What if it all goes pear shaped?

-You could always create a clean boot medium (memory pen or DVD) with Windows 10 on it but there is little point.
+You could always create a clean boot medium (eg memory pen) with Windows 10 on it but there is little point.
 If

 everything has got scrambled the last thing you need is a Windows install without any of the drivers needed to make your

-So the solutions has to be to separate your data and system drives/partitions then make an image backup of your system
+So the solution has to be to separate your data and system drives/partitions then make an image backup of your system